tcmulder/zen-build/README.md

 You can add just one set of a source SASS and destination CSS folder to the ``zen-config.js`` file.

 The ``gulp css`` command will run [gulp-compass](https://www.npmjs.org/package/gulp-compass) to compile your SASS files.
 It will require [sass-globbing](https://github.com/chriseppstein/sass-globbing), run [gulp-autoprefixer](https://www.npmjs.org/package/gulp-autoprefixer) to smartly prefix your CSS, and will result in a compressed CSS file.
-The gulp-compass module will also output a sourcemap file so your dev tool can match the compiled script to the original files _(note: sourcemap not currently working due to autoprefixer issue)_.
+The gulp-compass module will also output a sourcemap file so your dev tool can match the compiled script to the original files.
+It accomplishes this by having gulp-compass output its own sourcemap, having [gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) use that sourcemap, running gulp-autoprefixer, and then having gulp-sourcemaps again write out the file (otherwise, gulp-autoprefixer strips sourcemaps).

 ### The ``gulp js-foo`` Command
 You can add any number of JavaScript objects for processing in the ``zen-config.js`` file.
 In general, it is best to format these like ``scripts-src`` to compile to ``scripts.min.js``, ``nav-src`` to compile to ``nav.min.js``, and so on to keep everything organized alphabetically.
 You will link to the ``foo.min.js`` files in your theme.